 Shot Clock Violation

-- A change of possession has not been made
+- a change of possession or turnover has not been made

-PRO TIP: As long as the ball has left a player's hands and is traveling in the air by the time the shot clock hits 0:00, it is not considered a shot clock violation if it scores or hits the rim.
+If the ball leaves the player's hands before the shot clock hits zero, it is not a shot clock violation if a buzzer beat er is made or the ball hits the rim.

 Held Ball Violation